 Do you have a training plan?

-Of course.
 You can download our 8 week beginner training plan for both 5k and 10k here.